crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 * <b>Screen shots / mockups</b> of some core interfaces that the crowd will see or that the end-users will see.
 This includes any HITs you plan to use in your project.
 There are lots of online [mockup tools](http://www.invisionapp.com/) that you can consider using, although [MS Paint](assets/img/mspaint_vista.jpg) is always a solid option as well.

 * <b>README.md</b> markdown file explaining the major components of your project.
 This should follow the schematic you created for your final project flow diagram.
 It should also indiciate what the high level milestones for each component are.
-To maje sure you understand the complexity of your own project, each component should have a point value between (1-4) outlining the amount of work required to implement that section.
+To make sure you understand the complexity of your own project, each component should have a point value between (1-4) outlining the amount of work required to implement that section.
 A project suitable for this class should have between 15 - 20 points overall.
 In your Project update meeting the staff will help you redistribute point values.

 ## Deliverable 2

-### Step 1: Gather any materials that you need to start
+<h3>Step 1: Gather any materials that you need to start</h3>
 Your repository <b>must contain a data/ directory</b>.
 For now, this should contain the following:

 * <b>Raw data input</b> that your project requires.
 If your project needs inputs like Tweets about HPV, pictures of celebrities wearing stylings threads, or psycholinguistic stimuli, then spend time gathering a set of these inputs.
 You don't need the whole dataset, but have enough to be able to get a MVP (Minimal Viable Product) of your idea working.